Boavizta/cloud-scanner/docs/src/how-to/deploy-sls.md

 serverless deploy
 ```

-## From Windows
+## Using Windows

-Tested method to build on windows is to use Windows Subsystem For Linux (WSL2).
+Tested method to deploy this serverless app from on windows is to use Windows Subsystem For Linux (WSL2).

-Prerequisite: install WSL2 and  the latest Ubuntu LTS image (22.04).
+1. Prerequisite: install WSL2 and  the latest Ubuntu LTS image (22.04).
-If you do not have it yet, you may inspire from [Set up Node.js on WSL 2](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
+_If you do not have it yet, you may inspire from [Set up Node.js on WSL 2](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl)._

-Once WSL is setup, you just have to follow Linux instructions above inside the Linux VM.
+1. After WSL is setup, follow Linux instructions above inside the Linux VM.